How to Make a Virgin Mojito

 FREQUENTLY ASKED QUESTIONS

-Spearmint is the preferred mint variety for Mojitos because of its mild, sweet flavour and soft texture.
+Spearmint is the preferred mint variety because of its mild, sweet flavour and soft texture.
 Peppermint can be used in a pinch, but it’s more potent and has a sharper taste, which could overshadow the lime.

 Absolutely!
 You can prepare the mint, lime, and sugar syrup mixture in advance and keep it refrigerated until you’re ready to serve.
 Just hold off on adding the soda water or ginger ale until the last minute to preserve the fizz.